AMVARA-CONSULTING/amvara-community/README.md

 [![Discord][discord-badge]][discord-invite-url]

-A amvara-ran Discord for all things Amvara Consulting.
+A community-ran Discord for all things around Cognos, Cometa, Amvara...

 ## About the Discord